PYB-SU/STR/README.md

 * STRops : an R package for downstream computation

 ## PREQUISITES
-A gff3 T2T genome file named  chm13.draft_v2.0.gene_annotation.gff3.
-Its location can be changed by changing REFS.
-A fastq file for the T2T genome in REFS directory.

 The Shell commands use the following tools :
+* bedtools
+* bgzip
+*
+* minimap2
+* samtools
+* seqtk
+* zcat

 ## PIPELINE
 * stepA.sh : obtain GENE coordinates from T2T genome
 ```
 stepA.sh GENE repeat_left repeat_right
 ```
+Modify in file :
+* $REFS directory : contains reference files, including
+* $GENOME_GFF : a gff3 T2T genome file named.
+* $GENOME_FA : a fastq file for the T2T genome.

-GENE chromosome and position is looked for in $GENOME.gff3 file.
+Looks up GENE for chromosome and position in $GENOME.gff3 file.
+Extracts flanking sequences flanking the repeat: to the left of repeat_left and to the right of repeat_right.
-Then flanking sequences ending in repeat_left and starting in repeat_right with various sizes are extracted from $GENOME.fa.
+Sequences of various sizes are extracted from $GENOME.fa.
 Sequence files are stored in $PIPELINEDIR/GENE

-* stepM.sh : submit batch jobs to map fastq to T2T
+* stepM.sh : submit batch jobs to map initial fastq to T2T
 ```
 stepM.sh HERE GO DEP
 ```
-Write .job files to perform mapping for each fastsq file found in $HERE/FASTQ.
+Write .job files to perform mapping for each file found in $HERE/BAM-ORIG (unaligned BAM file) or $HERE/FASTQ (fastq file).
 If GO is not null, submit .job to slurm.
 If DEP is not null, add DEP as a dependency in sbatch

 * stepO.job : extract reads overlaping GENE
 ```
 stepO.job HERE GENE
 ```
 Extract reads overlaping GENE position from bam files in $HERE/BAM

 * stepR.job : extract reads mapping before AND after repeat region
 ```
 stepR.job HERE GENE